theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 In fact, if you take a look at examples demonstrating the KMP algorithm, patterns presented are almost never real english words (if you don't count *abracadabra*, but how often do you get to use that one in a sentence?), because there aren't so many words displaying the properties it's expecting.

-At the same time, this approach tends to increase the number of checks the algorithm has to perform on each iteration, which might just eliminate all the benefit from building this table depending on the text being searched.
+At the same time, this approach tends to increase the number of checks the algorithm has to perform on each iteration, which might just eliminate all the benefit from building this table depending on the text being searched, resulting in a worst-case scenario of O(m * n).

-While it is often refered to as an O(n) time complexity as it might be less than O(m * n) in some circumstances, it seems to be much closer to **O(n log n)** in practice.

 ## The Rabin-Karp way